iPhone Virus Can Wipe Out Your Bank Account

 Why?
 Because before, attacks against an iPhone typically required that you click a link that leads you to a harmful Web site.
 Thus, with just a little bit of online savvy, users could avoid such traps.
 This iPhone virus through SMS requires no input on the part of the end user for it to take effect, which is frightening.
 All the iPhone hacker has to know about you is your phone number.

 Apple must take action against this exploit at once.
 Otherwise attacks will spread exponentially, as phones will be taken over and used as zombies to spread the hack to each entry in a user’s address book.
 Of course one solution to avoid such difficulty would be not to use an iPhone in the first place, but I know there’d be withdrawal symptoms for quite some time.
 If Apple’s policies and responsiveness don’t shape up, however, I may be headed for detox.
-Then I’ll need payday loans and cash advances for that… and I would apply here.
+Then I’ll need payday loans and cash advances for that… and I would get started here.

 Start Your Loan Application